Article written by Annabelle from Seriously Smoked

 For those quick moments when you have to line the burrs or get a edge on your knife for prepping your meal and you forgot to sharpen your dull knife or knives the longer way, Ergo Chef offers diamond rods and a few quick pull through sharpeners that can get a edge on your knife in no time.

-If your knives are past the point of you being able to sharpen them you can send them in for a professional re-grinding of the edge to Ergo Chef.
+If your knives are past the point of you being able to sharpen them you can send them in for a professional re-grinding of the edge to Ergo Chef with our pro knife sharpening services.
 Click here for details.

 Mini Cart 0